Kate Kelly (sister of Ned Kelly): In popular culture

+She appears in NED – A New Australian Musical.
+In the original 2015 production, staged at the Ulumbarra Theatre in Bendigo, she was played by Hannah Fredericksen.
+In the 2018 production staged at New Theatre, Sydney, she was played by Cypriana Singh.

+In the 2019 film True History of the Kelly Gang, based on Peter Carey's 2000 novel of the same name, Kate was played by Josephine Blazier, while Winona Keegan played the young Kate.

 In February 2021 Rebecca Wilson's biography, Kate Kelly, The true story of Ned Kelly's little sister, was published by Allen & Unwin.

+The last days of Kate's life was the subject of the play Fire in the Head, written by R. Johns and staged at La Mama Courthouse in 2022.

 Revolver

 In October 2006, an auctioneer exhibited a revolver that he stated had belonged to Kelly.
 It was claimed to be the revolver carried by Constable Fitzpatrick when attempting to arrest Dan at the Kelly house on the night of 15 April 1878, and which was wrestled off him by her brother, Ned.
 The revolver was said to have been found concealed in a wall cavity of the house in Forbes where Kelly had lived between 1888 and 1898.

 The revolver was auctioned on Tuesday, 13 November 2007, where it sold to a private collector for A$72,870, narrowly beating a rival bidder representing the State of Victoria.
 The provenance of the revolver has since been disputed by firearms collectors, none of whom have examined the weapon first hand.
 The anonymous purchaser, said to have familial ties to the Kelly name, was provided with proof of origin by the auctioneers at the time of purchase.